The Burlington, VT investor market combines vermont college town with str with Northeast regional dynamics.

 Burlington has meaningful multi-unit inventory including SFR, 2-4 unit.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for Burlington
+DSCR lenders active in Burlington

 Lima One Capital is one of the deepest non-QM lenders in the country with a full product suite spanning fix-and-flip, BRRRR, rental, and new construction.
 Particularly strong on the rental refi exit, which makes them a one-stop shop for BRRRR strategies.